MichAdebayo/Text-Encryption-and-Decryption/README.md

-# Text Encryption and Decryption, Implementing the Caesar Cipher and Columnar Transposition Cipher
+# Text Encryption and Decryption: Implementing the Caesar Cipher and Columnar Transposition Cipher

 ## Case Description